Assigning Extra Credit for Attending Pro-Hamas Event

 Farmer’s extra credit policy “did not constitute an endorsement of this event or any other, and that, accordingly, such an approach was consistent with her academic freedom to conduct her course,” Coy said.

 The Examiner article contains significant additional background and detail.
-Read the whole thing.
+Read the whole article here.

 3 2 votes